lendres/Python-Scripts/README.md

 ## Why Use This Method?
 - Anaconda can often hang up trying to resolve packages.
 It can take hours or more and can fail even after all that.
-- It allows you to create, update, and delete environments and Python versions as needed.
+- It allows you to rapidly create, update, and delete environments and Python versions.